Leavening Agents

 Commercial yeast comes in three forms, all the same species (Saccharomyces cerevisiae) but processed differently:

-- Active dry yeast — dried granules that need to be dissolved in warm water (105-110°F / 40-43°C) before use.
+- Active dry yeast — dried granules that need dissolving in warm water (105-110°F / 40-43°C) before use.
 Takes a few minutes to activate.
 Forgiving for beginners because you can confirm it's alive before adding it to your dough

 - Instant yeast (also called rapid-rise or bread machine yeast) — finer granules that can be mixed directly into dry ingredients.
 Ferments slightly faster than active dry.
 The most convenient option for everyday baking